adamsalter/sitemap_generator/README.md

 SitemapGenerator
 ================

-This plugin enables ['enterprise-class'](https://twitter.com/dhh/status/1631034662 "I use enterprise in the same sense the Phusion guys do - i.e. Enterprise Ruby.
-Please don't look down on my use of the word 'enterprise' to represent being a cut above.
-It doesn't mean you ever have to work for a company the size of IBM.
-Or constantly fight inertia, writing crappy software, adhering to change management practices and spending hours in meetings...
-Not that there's anything wrong with that - Wait, what?")
-Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL.
+This plugin enables ['enterprise-class'][enterprise_class] Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL.

 Raison d'être
 -------